DaniS91/portfolio-project/READMe.md

 ## Description

 _This is a simple webpage that will eventually be used as my programming portfolio, as I complete projects through Epicodus.
-This webpage uses HTML and CSS, and includes images, explanations of projects, links, contact info, and personal info._
+This webpage uses HTML and CSS, and includes images, explanations of projects, links, contact info, and personal info.
+It uses a floated column layout, and I attempted to optimize it for various size browsers, but I had difficulty using responsive sizing on images.
+I intend to improve this element of the page by adding Bootstrap styling as I expand my knowledge._

 ## Setup/Installation Requirements